 Canberra Nara Peace Park is the home of the annual Canberra Nara Candle Festival held in October.
 It features a small Japanese themed garden, traditional wooden gate and gazebo, and a number of iconic cherry blossom trees.
 A distinctive feature of the park is its “borrowed landscape” or the extension of the park’s boundaries to encompass landmarks such as Lake Burley Griffin, Black Mountain, Mount Ainslie and Lotus Bay.

-Barbeque Carpark Family Lookouts Nature & Wildlife Picnic Area Public Toilet
+Barbeque Carpark Disabled access available Family International Lookouts Nature & Wildlife Picnic Area Public Toilet